Workouts the Whole Family Can Do Together

 - Your walk home serves as your cool-down.

-The biggest challenge we have a family while doing this workout?
+The biggest challenge we have as a family while doing this workout?
 Trying not to laugh uncontrollably as we run up together.